dovecot/documentation/source/admin_manual/mailbox_formats/dbox.rst

 In these tables ``<root>`` is shorthand for the mail location root directory on the filesystem.

-Index files can be stored in a different location by using the ``INDEX`` parameter in the mail location specification.
-If the ``INDEX`` parameter is specified, it will override the mail location root for index files and the "map index" file (``mdbox only``).
+Index files can be stored in a different location by using the :dovecot_core:ref:`mail_index_path` setting.
+If specified, it will override the mail location root for index files and mdbox's "map index" file.

 ====================================================== =========================
 Location                                               Description